Autonomous boats without GPS

 Autonomous boats have many names: roboats, unmanned surface vessels, unmanned surface vehicles, and self-steering boats.
 It is the same thing.
 Autonomous robots are simply a variant of autonomous robots operating on the water’s surface.

-There are many use cases for autonomous boats:
+There are many use cases for autonomous boats that we have been contacted about:

 We focus on autonomous boats without GPS – not on maritime ships or large vessels.
 The article below discusses self-steering boats working in channels, tunnels, indoors, and underground – in any GNSS-denied areas – not in the open sea or lakes with easy positioning and navigation using GPS.